Asish-Bothsa/minirag_assignment/README.md

 - Uploaded documents are temporarily stored during processing
 - Text is split into chunks with overlap to preserve context
-- Each chunk is converted into embeddings using a sentence-transformer model
+- Each chunk is converted into embeddings using a sentence-transformer model -I used API-based embeddings to avoid PyTorch dependency issues on hosted environments.
+Sentence-transformer embeddings were used locally during development.”
 - Embeddings are stored in a **local FAISS vector index**

 Indexing is triggered explicitly to avoid repeated processing during normal interactions.